kiboschool/course-data-structures-and-algorithms/src/interviews.md

 We will assign new partners in weeks 5-6, and then again in weeks 7-8.

-## Resources
+## Interview instructions

 For all interviews, you should make sure you have read and are familiar with the [interview instructions](https://docs.google.com/document/d/1WVr0HgCoI_0uhFR9U0MkY7lXQxfRQptx5fHWK-wWSLU/edit#).
 After each interview, both the interviewer and interviewee should submit a reflection.
-You should read the instructions for reflections before doing so.
+The format for the reflection is described in the aforementioned document.

 Here is the schedule of peer interviews and question guides for the term.
-Note: you must be logged-in to your `kibo.school` account and in the appropriate group to access the question guide for a given week.
+Note: you must be logged-in to your `@kibo.school` account and in the appropriate group to access the question guide for a given week.

 | Week | Resources | Who is the interviewer? |
 |------|-------|---------------------|